HL7-FAST/udap/docs/index.md

 # FAST Security Reference Implementation

 Welcome to the documentation for the **FAST Security Reference Implementation** (RI).
-This project provides an open-source implementation of the [FAST Security Implementation Guide](https://build.fhir.org/ig/HL7/fhir-udap-security-ig) for UDAP-based authentication and authorization in FHIR ecosystems.
+This project provides an open-source implementation of the [FAST Security Implementation Guide STU2](https://build.fhir.org/ig/HL7/fhir-udap-security-ig) for UDAP-based authentication and authorization in FHIR ecosystems.

 !!! info "Hosted Instance Available"
     A public hosted instance of the server is available in the HL7 Foundry at: